katelynmichalove/CompetitiveAnalysis/README.md

 * Clearer distinction for new users (Indemand versus Campaign)
 * More tiers to choose from
-* How to increase traffic like kickstarter
+* How to increase traffic similar to kickstarter
 * Show their successes with stats

 #### Threats